IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   Get Authorization Server Metadata: In this case the Authorization Client actor interacts with the Authorization Server to obtain configuration metadata required for the further authorization steps such as Authorization endpoint locations and supported authorization grant types.

 -   Get Authorization Token: In this case, the Authorization Client actor interacts with an Authorization Server to obtain a token that indicates HTTP RESTful transactions for a particular kind of service and device are authorized by the user.
-This may include interactions with the user for authentication purposes.
+This MAY include interactions with the user for authentication purposes.

 -   Incorporate Authorization Token: In this case the access token has already been obtained and is communicated as part of the HTTP RESTful transaction for some other profile or service.
-This token indicates that the HTTP RESTful transaction has been authorized by the Authorization Server according to the user's consent if applicable.
+With this token the Authorization Client indicates that the HTTP RESTful transaction has been authorized by the Authorization Server.
+The Resource Server will validate the client's token with associated claims and enforce configured access policies before serving the request.

 -   When the Incorporate Authorization Token is to be used with a FHIR server, an Authorization Client SHOULD query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
 The element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) will be populated with the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".